goutamgmb/NTIRE21_BURSTSR/README.md

 or generating artificial high frequency content not existing in the high-resolution ground truth.

-### Submission
+### Validation

-**Validation set:** The will be no evaluation server for Track 2.
-Instead, the ground truth images for the validation set are provided and the methods can be evaluated locally using the provided implementation of [AlignedPSNR](utils/metrics.py).
+The will be no evaluation server for Track 2.
+Instead, the ground truth images for the **validation set** are provided and the methods can be evaluated locally using the provided implementation of [AlignedPSNR](utils/metrics.py).
 Please refer to [evaluate_burstsr_val.py](scripts/evaluate_burstsr_val.py) script for an example on how to evaluate on BurstSR validation set.

-**Test set:** The details for the submission on the test set will be provided once the test data is released.
+### Final Submission

+Final submission to the challenge we be done using the **test set**, which will be released at the start of the test phase.
+Participants will be asked to submit:

+* Predictions on the test set.
+* Code.
+* A fact sheet describing their method.

+Details will follow when the test phase starts ...

 ## Toolkit